CircuitSetup/Remote/README.md

 If this is unchecked, audio is played on every flip (OFF->ON, ON->OFF) of the maintained switch.
 If checked, keyX is only played when the switch is brought into "ON" position.
 Check this if using three-position switches where both ON positions are wired to different "Buttons" on the Control Board.

+##### &#9654; Use Power LED

+This setting is for using the Futaba's original power LED.
+If this LED isn't connected to the control board, this setting has no effect.

+If unchecked, the power LED stays dark, which is the default.
+If checked, the power LED lights up on either real power or fake power, as per the **_Power LED/meter on fake power_** option, see below.

+##### &#9654; Use Battery Level Meter

+This setting is for using the Futaba's original battery level meter.
+If this meter isn't connected to the control board, this setting has no effect.

+If unchecked, the level meter stays at zero, which is the default.
+If checked, the level meter shows a fictious battery level of around 75% on either real power or fake power, as per the **_Power LED/meter on fake power_** option, see below.

+Please note that the meter does not show actual battery level; the built-in battery monitor, as described below, only works through the Stanley display.

+##### &#9654; Power LED/meter on fake power

+If unchecked, the power LED and the battery level meter come to life on real power.
+If checked, they act on fake power.

+#### <ins>Battery monitoring</ins>

+##### &#9654; Battery monitoring/warnings

+Enable or disable battery monitoring and respective warnings.
+Battery monitoring requires using an "M"-version Control Board, or a non-M version with the BatMon Add-On, plus a properly connected LiPo battery.

+If the battery charge level is lower than 8 percent, warnings are issued; the display blinks every 30 seconds as long as the charge level is low.

+##### &#9654; Battery type

+Battery monitoring only works reliably with the LiPo batteries listed.
+Select the type you are using.

+##### &#9654; Capacity per cell (1000-6000)

+Battery monitoring requires knowledge about the cell capacity.
+Note that the capacity _per cell_ is required to be entered.
+Most batteries consist of two or more cells; in that case divide the nominal capacity by the number of cells and enter the number here.

 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ https://remote.out-a-ti.me
 _Other props: [Time Circuits Display](https://tcd.out-a-ti.me) ...
 [Flux Capacitor](https://fc.out-a-ti.me) ...
 [SID](https://sid.out-a-ti.me) ...
 [Dash Gauges](https://dg.out-a-ti.me) ...
 [VSR](https://vsr.out-a-ti.me) ...
 [TFC](https://tfc.out-a-ti.me)_